AwaNavo/Hospital-Management-System/README.md

 # Hospital-Management-System
-This project is created using JAVA - JSP/Servlets for 2nd year Object Oriented Concepts Module
+This project is created using Java - JSP/Servlets for 2nd year Object Oriented Concepts Module